 type of dry rub and/or sauce/marinade used: wood needs to be viewed as an ingredient to the entire cooking experience so ALL the ingredients need to marry to produce a great flavor.
 The wood is just one flavor component

 what you’re cooking (beef, turkey, pork, chicken, lamb, goat, etc.): maple used on beef will taste completely different than maple used with chicken.
 Plus, the type of meat/poultry also influences the flavor, so think generic versus farm raised and cage free versus free range.
 Just as the soil and climate affect the trees so too does the diet and climate affect the animal.

 Although we offer a SmokinLicious® flavor guide with descriptors of the undertones the wood can produce, here is my best summary of the hardwoods we provide:

-If you treat the wood as an ingredient you will come to appreciate all that it can offer and produce some spectacular tasting and aromatic dishes both during the cooking process and at its final stage!
+If you treat the wood as an ingredient you will come to appreciate all that it can offer.
+Now, you will be able to produce some spectacular tasting and aromatic dishes both during the cooking process and at its final stage!